Select Page

 Time: 9-3

-Supply Fee: – Cost will vary depending on materials chosen.
+Supply Fee: – $20.
 Payable to teacher the day of class

 Teacher will contact students prior to class: Yes